Getting started with clickers

 - Explain to them how to register their clickers

 - Clicker expectations in the classroom.
 You will want to tell students when to bring clickers to class, if they will be used every session, and any other requirements you might have.
 Make these expectations clear at the beginning of the semester.
 By communicating with the students about why you are using the technology, what you expect from it and how you plan to use it in class will help reduce any unease associated with using an unfamiliar technology in the classroom.

 - Clicker policies in the classroom.
 You will want to tell students the policies you have associated with clickers in the classroom.
 This should include areas such as attendance, academic dishonesty, grading, clicker malfunctions, etc. Make sure to include this information in your correspondence, syllabus and Moodle course materials.

 - Technical issues in the classroom.
-Just like any other piece of technology, clickers are not perfect and there may be unexpected technical issues from time to time.
-Please be patient, should technical issues arise.
+Just like any other piece of technology, clickers are imperfect and there may be unexpected technical issues from time to time.
+Please be patient if technical issues arise.

 - Disciplinary procedures.
 Your instructors, TAs and peers are watching.
 The misuse of clickers is a violation of the Humboldt State University Student Code of Conduct and punishable through a variety of sanctions, including expulsion.

 Download the Turning Point Quick Start Guide

 HSU coursework development specialists recommend these links as you explore whether clickers are right for you: